Elliott renews call to split Marathon Petroleum

 Under Elliott’s latest plan, Marathon’s transportation and storage business will become MPLX, a standalone company with an enterprise value of more than $50 billion.
 Its refining business will become “New Marathon” with an enterprise value of $29 billion, while its retail business will become Speedway worth about $18 billion.

-The latest push from the activist investor comes just months after Marathon completed the merger of its midstream unit MPLX (MPLX.N) and Andeavor Logistics LP ANDX.N in a $9 billion deal.
+The latest push from the activist investor comes just months after Marathon completed the merger of its midstream unit MPLX (MPLX.N) and Andeavor Logistics LP (ANDX.N) in a $9 billion deal.

 The hedge fund said on Wednesday it had accepted a “compromise” last time around after “extensive” talks in which Marathon agreed to simplify its midstream business and undertake a strategic review of its Speedway assets.